Battle of Algiers (1956–1957): Intelligence, torture and summary executions

 On 9 February, paratroopers of the 2nd Parachute Chasseur Regiment (2e RCP) arrested a prominent young lawyer and FLN sympathiser Ali Boumendjel.
 After attempting suicide Boumendjel volunteered everything he knew, including his involvement in the murder of a European family.
 On 25 February Trinqier's intelligence sources located Ben M'hidi who was captured in his pyjamas by Paras at Rue Claude-Debussy.
 On 6 March it was announced that Ben M'hidi had committed suicide by hanging himself with his shirt.
 Bigeard had spent several days meeting with Ben M'hidi after his capture, hoping to use Ben M'hidi's rivalry with Ben Bella to undermine the FLN.
 Judge Bérard had suggested to Aussaresses that Ben M'hidi should be poisoned with cyanide in an apparent suicide and later in a meeting of Massu, Trinquier and Aussaresses it was decided that Ben M'hidi should not stand trial due to the reprisals that would follow his execution and so Aussaresses and men of the 1st Parachute Chasseur Regiment (1e RCP) removed him from Bigeard's custody and drove him to a farm outside Algiers where they faked his suicide by hanging.

 On 23 March following a meeting between Massu, Trinquier, Fossy-Francois and Aussaresses to discuss what was to be done with Ali Boumendjel, Aussaresses went to the prison where Boumendjel was being held and ordered that he be transferred to another building, in the process he was thrown from a sixth floor skybridge to his death.
 Aussaresses was unapologetic regarding the actions he had undertaken during the battle, he said that "The justice system would have been paralyzed had it not been for our initiative.
 Many terrorists would have been freed and given the opportunity of launching other attacks..The judicial system was not suited for such drastic conditions...
 Summary executions were therefore an inseparable part of the tasks associated with keeping law and order."

 Bigeard, first denied the practice of torture by the French army, but was obliged to retract his statement following Massu's confession and remorse.
 Bigeard later justified the torture in Algeria as a "necessary evil," while claiming to have never practised it himself.
 However, numerous witnesses attest to the contrary.
-Massu recalled seeing Bigeard torturing a prisoner with electric shocks (the gegene).
+Massu claimed to have seen Bigeard torturing a prisoner with electric shocks (the gegene).
 When he asked him what he was doing, Bigeard replied, 'we already did it in Indochina.
 We're not going to stop here'.
 Captain Robert Frequelin, intelligence officer in Bigeard's Parachute Regiment, admitted to R. F. G. Sarell of the British Consulate General in Algiers that they tortured every one of their prisoners.
 The only exception, he claimed, was Larbi Ben M'hidi.
-According to Paul Teitgen, secretary general of the French police in Algiers in 1957, Bigeard put the victim's feet in a basin, poured quick-setting cement in and threw the person into the sea from a helicopter on so-called "death flights".The victims were called "crevettes Bigeard", lit.
+Paul Teitgen, secretary general of the French police in Algiers in 1957, claimed that Bigeard put the victim's feet in a basin, poured quick-setting cement in and threw the person into the sea from a helicopter on so-called "death flights".The victims were called "crevettes Bigeard", lit.
 Bigeard shrimps.